saenglert/ghost5/README.md

 # FlyingBear Ghost 5
-This repo contains my personal information and configurations about the FlyingBear Ghost 5 3D Printer.
+This repo contains information about my personal experience and configurations about the FlyingBear Ghost 5 3D Printer.

 ## Firmware